 Research Group

-This section presents the Translational Data Science & AI Lab's current members, former members, and a chronological list of completed Ph.D. dissertations.
+This section presents the Translational Data Science & AI Lab's current members, former members, a chronological list of completed Ph.D. dissertations, including some awards that we won over the years.
 Please visit the TDS Lab website for much more information on our transdisciplinairy research.

 Current team [ ^ ]